About the Incubator: FAQ

 • Any file type: Microsoft OneDrive allows you to store and share files online.
 This is a good option for project outputs like documents.
 Pay attention to the permissions you set when you share your files to make sure your intended audience has access.

-• Websites: If you want to host your project on your own website, possibly on a platform like WordPress or Scalar, you might be interested in Domains.
+• Websites: If you want to host your project on your own website, you might be interested in Trinity Domains.

 • Video: Two main options for hosting video are YouTube and Kaltura (Trinity’s paid hosting service).
 Both options offer essentially the same set of features: machine-generated closed captions on request, a caption editor, different video privacy settings, and basic editing tools.